Life Lessons – Experience Is A Great Teacher

 I do not try to over-reach what I know.
 I try to give what I have learned from 40 years of living and working in the corporate world, additional study, and life experiences.

-This is not a boasting session, nor am I recommending to the younger generation that they do not pursue higher education.
 However, this is to encourage parents that sometimes children/teenagers/graduates have abilities not recognized by the physical eye.
 There are often hidden abilities within an individual that only need to be acted upon, and encouraged.

 How Do I know this?